TDR in Windows 8 and later

-Starting with Windows 8, GPU timeout detection and recovery (TDR) behavior has changed to allow parts of individual physical adapters to be reset, instead of requiring an adapter-wide reset.
+Starting with Windows 8, GPU timeout detection and recovery (TDR) behavior allows parts of individual physical adapters to be reset, instead of requiring an adapter-wide reset.

 TDR device driver interface (DDI)

-To accommodate this behavior change, display miniport drivers should implement these functions:
+To accommodate this behavior change, display miniport drivers implement these functions:

-Note A driver that supports these functions must also support level zero synchronization for the DxgkDdiCollectDbgInfo function.
-This is to ensure that level zero miniport calls not affected be the reset operation can continue.
+A driver that supports these functions must also support level zero synchronization for the DxgkDdiCollectDbgInfo function.
+This is to ensure that level zero miniport calls not affected by the reset operation can continue.
 See Remarks of DxgkDdiCollectDbgInfo.

-These structures are associated with the new functions:
+The following structures are associated with the above functions: